 The Gare Montparnasse handles trains using the TGV Atlantique high-speed line to several destinations around France and the Spanish border at Hendaye & Irun for onward trains to San Sebastian or Lisbon.

-The station is most known for the famous train crash in 1895 when a train crashed through the buffers and station facade ending up nose-down in the street below.
-Today nothing remains of the historic 1840 stations and it’s now a concrete station underneath Montparnasse Tower.
+The station is most known for the famous train crash in 1895 when a train crashed through the buffers and the station facade ending up nose-down on the street below.
+Today, nothing remains of the historic 1840 stations and it’s now a concrete station underneath Montparnasse Tower.

-When storing your bags near Gare Montparnasse you’ll have plenty of hassle-free time to explore the surrounding neighborhood.
+When storing your bags near Gare Montparnasse, you have plenty of hassle-free time to explore the surrounding neighborhood.
 Near the station, you’ll find the catacombs of Paris.
-If you wish to enter the Empire of Death it is advised to arrive in the morning when there isn’t a lot of queues yet and also to bring a jacket as it is only 14 degrees Celsius below ground.
-Other things on the list of things to do around Gare Montparnasse is –
+If you wish to enter the Empire of Death, it is advised to arrive in the morning when there isn’t a lot of queues yet and also to bring a jacket as it is only 14 degrees Celsius below ground.
+Other things on the list of things to do around Gare Montparnasse are:

 - Visit the Observatory